Menu Close

 Washington DC

-This isn’t a site that will show you how to quit your job and travel full time, nor is it a guide for solo female travelers (though by default that’s usually how I find myself!).
+This isn’t a site that will tell you how to quit your job and travel all the time (but if you know of a way…).
 My hope is that it provides a place to get information and inspiration for your own trips and a deeper understanding of what you are experiencing.
-I like to get as immersed as possible, so I’ll also share any books, tv shows, movies, podcasts or music that go with the theme.
+I like to get as immersed as possible, so I also share books, tv shows, movies, podcasts or music that go with the theme.

-I concede the adage that history has been written by the victors and I know I’m going to have an inherent bias due to my background and life experiences, but I’ll do my best to stick to the “facts” as they are presented.
+I have undergrad and graduate degrees in science and history, so research and accuracy are important to me, but please forgive any errors that are bound to happen.
+I concede the adage that history has been written by the victors, but I’ll do my best to stick to the “facts” as they are presented.

 With historical travel, I don’t see it as much “where” do you want to go but WHEN, so tell me: when do you want to go today?
 I hope you’ll join me on this adventure.